phil-rice/focuson/modules/codeondemand/README.md

 So that I can demonstrate them to people using the github gui

 ## Why is it safe to use `Function`
-It is only safe to use function if you know exactly what is being evaled and are confident there has been no code injection.
+It is only safe to use function if you know exactly what is being evaluateded and are confident there has been no code injection.

 In this case we are using https://en.wikipedia.org/wiki/Content-addressable_storage.
-* The strings that are being evaled have been pulled from a url that includes their sha.
+* The strings that are being evaluateded have been pulled from a url that includes their sha.
 * The sha is checked against the string
 * This means we know that the string has not been messed with
-* We `Function` it
+* `Function` it